 Natural Breast Augmentation

 Fat grafting is one of plastic surgery’s newer procedures, but Dr. MacLennan has been using this technique as part of her practice for many years.
 She began by offering fat grafting to her breast reconstruction patients, who often needed a little more padding over an implant or improvement of a contour problem.
-Over the years, the indications for fat grafting have grown, and it’s now a useful technique for many problems, including the issue of small breasts.
+Over the years, the indications for fat grafting have grown, and it’s now a useful technique for many problems, including non- implant breast augmentation for small breasts.

 Am I a Candidate?

 Fat grafting is particularly helpful for filling the upper slope of the breast in women who are empty or hollow in this area.
-This is particularly helpful for women who have had treatment for breast cancer.
+This has particular benefit for women who have had treatment for breast cancer or who have had their implants removed.
 Fat grafting can be done in conjunction with breast lifts and implants, and in some cases, can even be done without an implant in women who simply want a very small increase in breast size.
 Of course, in order to be a good candidate for fat grafting, you must have enough fat to borrow, and unfortunately, some women are very thin and don’t have enough to borrow.
 For those who do, the contour improvement from liposuction is a nice benefit.
 We’re careful to remove only as much fat as the donor area can spare.

 How is Fat Grafting done?

-The procedure begins with liposuction of the areas where there is extra fat.
-The fat is then prepared for re-injection and placed carefully back into your tissue using tiny cannulas.
+The procedure begins with liposuction of the areas with extra fat cells.
+This is commonly the tummy, sides of thighs, or “muffin top” area.
+The fat is then purified, prepared for re-injection, and placed carefully back into your tissue using small cannulas to make sure the fat is evenly distributed within your existing tissues.
 This is the most important part of the procedure and requires careful placement of small ribbons or dots of fat exactly where needed.
 This allows “plumping” of the tissue without creating lumps.

-Recovery from fat grafting alone is simpler than many other breast procedures.
+Recovery from fat transfer breast augmentation alone is simpler than breast augmentation with implants.
 The incisions are very small, and the main recovery is the soreness from the liposuction where the fat is borrowed.
-Most women can return to a desk job after about a week, and exercise after 2-3 weeks.
+Most women can return to a desk job after about a week and exercise after 2-3 weeks.
 If you’re having fat grafting along with another procedure, remember that there may be recovery guidelines for the other procedure.

 FAQs